els-p/Bot_or_Human/README.md

 Classifying posts from Reddit -Bot or Human?

 ## Problem statement
-Social media post content can be created by computer bots.
-How can we cut out the noise to find content actually contributed by humans?
+Social media content such as posts and reviews can be created by computer bots.
+How can we capture "fake" reviews to find content actually contributed by humans, improving accuracy of analyses done on such data?

 ## Goal
 To build a binary classifer model that can identify if a post is from either one of the the below two subreddits: